ijlee2/embroider-css-modules/CONTRIBUTING.md

 <details>
 <summary>Make issues 📝</summary>

-1. In addition to sharing feedback (described in `How Can I Help? - Give feedback`), you can create an issue to:
+1. In addition to sharing feedback (described in `Give feedback`), you can create an issue to:

     - Ask for better documentation
     - Ask for new feature or refactor